A customer-centric approach is crucial for companies, regardless of their industry.

 A successful customer success manager must work well with a team.
 The ability to work well with a team is more critical than it seems.

-A manager who can’t work well with a team wastes even an excellent customer success team.
+A manager who can’t work well with a team wastes even an excellent client success team.
 Managers must work well with the customer success team and other departments, such as customer support, marketing, and sales.
 That’s because communication is crucial for effectively managing your customer success.

 It’s also a bonus for managers to have excellent leadership skills.
 Leadership skills play a crucial role when the team encounters challenges.
 That’s when a team needs a leader who can guide and motivate them to get things done.